WICG/indexed-db-observers/EXPLAINER.md

 ### How do I know I have a true state?
 One might need to guarantee that their observer can see a true, consistent state of the world.
 This is guarenteed by the way the observer is created within a transaction.
 When that transaction completes, the observer will be notified for all subsequent transations.
 Any initial state the observer needs can be read in the initial transaction.

-One can also specify the `includeTransaction` option.
+One can also specify the `transaction` option.
 This means that every observation callback will receive a readonly transaction for the object store/s that it is observing.
 It can then use this transaction to see the true state of the world.
 This transaction will take place immediately after the transaction in which the given changes were performed is completed.

 ### Why only populate the objectStore name in the `changes` records map?
 Object store objects are only valid when retrieved from transactions.
 The only relevant information of that object outside of the transaction is the name of the object store.
 Since the transaction is optional for the observation callback, we aren't guaranteed to be able to create the IDBObjectStore object for the observer.
 However, it is easy for the observer to retrieve this object by
- 1. Specifying `includeTransaction` in the options map
+ 1. Specifying `transaction` in the options map
  2. calling changes.transaction.objectStore(name)

 ### Why not use ES6 Proxies?